 - Work Bonus — a payment that helps you earn more without reducing your pension.

 - Pensioner Concession Card — see Concession cards below.

 How much can I borrow?

-Your Personal Loan from the State can be for any amount you choose, up to the maximum loan amount, which is the total loan amount you are eligible for under this programme.
+Depending on your financial situation, you can receive a Personal Loan from the State up to the maximum amount that you are eligible for under this programme.